minond/diceshaker/README.md

 ## Build

-You'll need `openssl`, Go + dep for building the project, and NATS running on a server.
+Besides the hardware, you'll need `openssl`, Go + dep for building the project, and NATS running on a server.
 NATS is used to communicate between the server (running on a server) and the client (running on a Raspberry Pi.)
 Once you have `openssl`, you can generate a self-signed cert with `make cert`.
 This generates `cert.pem` and `key.pem` which will be pushed to the server and client.

 You can build the project for the Raspberry Pi with `make arm`.
 And assuming your server is running Linux on an amd64 architecture, you can build for that